Combinatorics of Hurwitz degenerations and tropical realizability: Genus two results

 Let $K$ be a non-archimedean valued field.
 By results of Abramovich--Caporaso--Payne\footnote{The results there are stated in the language of Berkovich spaces.
-We need much less here, and have chosen to avoid this more technical perspective.}, there is a natural {\it tropicalization} map:
+We require substantially less here and therefore avoid this more technical perspective.}, there is a natural \emph{tropicalization} map

 from the $K$-points of the moduli space of smooth pointed curves to its tropicalization.
-It takes a curve over $K$ to the metrized dual graph of its stable model, as in Section~\ref{sec: tropicalizations}.
+This map sends a curve over $K$ to the metrized dual graph of its stable model, as described in Section~\ref{sec: tropicalizations}.